WolframResearch/WolframClientForPython/docs/docpages/public_api.rst

 The :mod:`~wolframclient.serializers` module provides mechanisms to extend built-in core functions and to define custom class serializations.
 There are three ways to extend serialization:

-* extend :class:`~wolframclient.serializers.serializable.WLSerializable` and override its method :meth:`~wolframclient.serializers.serializable.WLSerializable.to_wl`.
+* Extend :class:`~wolframclient.serializers.serializable.WLSerializable` and override its :meth:`~wolframclient.serializers.serializable.WLSerializable.to_wl` method.
-* call :func:`~wolframclient.serializers.export` with `normalizer` set to a normalizer function.
+* Call :func:`~wolframclient.serializers.export` with `normalizer` set to a normalizer function.
 This function will be applied to each object prior to the serialization process.
-* declare a type encoder.
+* Declare a type encoder.

 Serializable Classes
 ^^^^^^^^^^^^^^^^^^^^